AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 Format: `blacklist [INDEX]`

 ```
-blacklist: Blacklists the foodplace identified by the index number used in the last foodplace listing.
+blacklist: Blacklists the foodplace identified by the index number used in the displayed foodplace list.
-Empty index displays the blacklist instead.
+If no INDEX is supplied, displays all blacklisted foodplaces instead.
+• If INDEX is supplied, INDEX must be a positive integer.
+• Blacklisting an already-blacklisted foodplace removes its blacklist status.
+Parameters:
-Parameters: [INDEX]
+  [INDEX]
+Examples:
+  blacklist 1
-Example: blacklist 2
+  blacklist
 ```

 * Blacklists the foodplace at the specified `INDEX`.